What Is the Physical Presence Test?

 Minimum Time Requirement Waiver for the Physical Presence Test

-The Minimum Time Requirement Waiver is an exception to the Physical Presence Test.
-If an expat cannot meet the Physical Presence Test requirements due to extenuating circumstances, such as war, civil unrest, or medical conditions, then they may qualify for the Minimum Time Requirement Waiver.
+The Minimum Time Requirement Waiver is an exception to the physical presence test.
+Suppose an expat cannot meet the physical presence test requirements due to extenuating circumstances, such as war, civil unrest, or medical conditions.
+In that case, they may qualify for the Minimum Time Requirement Waiver.

 To be eligible for the waiver, an expat must be able to demonstrate that they would have met the 330-day requirement if not for the extenuating circumstances.
 The waiver can provide relief for expats who have to leave a foreign country early due to unforeseen events or those who cannot return to the foreign country due to travel restrictions or medical issues.

-It’s important to note that even if an expat qualifies for the waiver, they still need to meet the other requirements of the Physical Presence Test.
-Additionally, the waiver only applies to the Foreign Earned Income Exclusion and does not affect the Foreign Tax Credit.
+It’s important to note that even if an expat qualifies for the waiver, they still need to meet the other physical presence test requirements.
+Additionally, the waiver only applies to the FEIE and does not affect the Foreign Tax Credit.

-After reading this post, you should have a clearer understanding of the FEIE, Physical Presence Test, and how it relates to the Foreign Earned Income Exclusion and whether you meet the eligibility criteria for this exclusion.
-Being aware of your eligibility status can have a significant impact on your US tax bill.
+After reading this post, you should have a clearer understanding of the FEIE and physical presence test, how they relate, and whether you meet the eligibility criteria.
+Being aware of your eligibility status can significantly impact your US tax filing.